tee0402/tee0402.github.io/projects/project-2.md

 <img class="ui image" src="../images/website.png">

 Bamboo is a web application that I first made to mimic and improve upon a financial spreadsheet that I had, but grew as I had more ideas to implement.
 The project allowed me to test my understanding of the web development technologies that I learned online.
 It has three personal finance tools.
 The first shows you the power of compounding if you keep putting money into your investments.
-The second gives you personalized spending recommendations so you can improve your financial situation and increase your net worth quickly.
-The third shows how important your savings rate is in relation to how long you have to work.
+The second gives you personalized spending recommendations for improving your financial situation.
+The third shows the relationship between your savings rate and years until retirement.

 I used various web technologies, such as Bootstrap for the UI, AngularJS for the dynamic nature of the elements, and PHP and MySQL for user authentication and preferences.
 I used a web host called 1&1 for the hosting of the website.
 But to improve my knowledge of Linux and web hosting, I used the LAMP(Linux, Apache, MySQL, PHP) stack to host the website on my laptop as well.